QWERTZ: Variants

-The QWERTZ layout is fairly widely used in Germany and in the majority of Central European and Balkan countries that use the Latin script.
-Many German-speaking regions use this layout, but the German-speaking East Cantons of Belgium use AZERTY instead.
-Many of the other countries were historically a part of Austria-Hungary or under the influence of Nazi German occupation (and its underlying culture and technology), so they used German typewriters with the QWERTZ layout.
+The QWERTZ layout is widely used in German-speaking Europe as well as other Central European and Balkan countries that use the Latin script.
+While the core German-speaking countries use QWERTZ more or less exclusively, the situation among German-speakers in East Belgium, Luxembourg, and South Tyrol is more varied.
+The other countries using QWERTZ were historically parts of Austria-Hungary and/or had strong German technological, economic and cultural influences, which caused them to use German typewriters with the QWERTZ layout.

 Albanian

 QWERTZ is the default keyboard layout for the Albanian language in Microsoft Windows.

 Austria and Germany

 The PC keyboard layout commonly used in Germany and Austria is based on one defined in a former edition (October 1988) of the German standard DIN 2137-2.
 The current edition DIN 2137:2012-06 standardizes it as the first (basic) one of three layouts, calling it “T1” (Tastaturbelegung 1, or “keyboard layout 1”).